Q-Catch 87 & 74 Series Cattle Chute FAQ

 - Can I make my chute portable? +

-Yes, your chute can easily be made portable with the Portable Cattle Chute Trailer.
+Yes, your chute can easily be made portable with the Wheel Kit.

-- Can I convert my Q-Catch 86 Series to a hydraulic? +
+- Can I convert my Q-Catch to a hydraulic? +

-No, the Q-Catch 86 Series is designed as a manual chute, and cannot be converted to a hydraulically powered chute at a later date.
+No, Q-Catch cattle chutes are designed to be manual, and cannot be converted to a hydraulically powered chute at a later date.

-- Can I leave my load bars underneath the chute when it’s on the trailer? +
+- Can I leave my load bars underneath the chute when it’s on the wheel kit? +

 No, it is not recommended that you leave the load bars bolted onto your chute while transporting it.
 Leaving the load bars on the bottom of your chute increases the opportunity that damage may occur to your load bars, and makes it far more difficult to tow.